Explore other majors & minors

 ECON 365 Industrial Organization

 This course examines the impact of imperfect competition on the behavior of firms and the performance of markets.
 It extends the analysis introduced in ECON 301 by systematically relaxing the assumptions of the model of perfect competition.
 The course explores topics such as collusion, predatory behavior, mergers and acquisitions, product differentiation, advertising and anti-trust policy.
-Prerequisite(s): ECON 301; Offered alternate years; Staff
+Prerequisite(s): ECON 301; Offered occasionally; Staff

 ECON 371 International Trade: Theory and Policy